-Warrants are valued using the Black-Scholes pricing model and no performance conditions are included in the fair value calculations.
-The risk free rate was 1.15%.
-The expected volatility is based on historical volatility of the AIM market over the last two years and is estimated to be 40%.
-The average share price during the year was 89.8 pence (2015:100 pence).
-At the year end the Company had the following warrants outstanding:
+The 2014 warrants are valued using the Black-Scholes pricing model and no performance conditions are included in the fair value calculations.
+The risk free rate was 1.15 per cent.
+The expected volatility is based on historical volatility of the AIM market over the last two years and is estimated to be 40 per cent.